-• Store and transport food in reusable instead containers single-use and containers utensils used restaurants.
+Store and transport food in reusable containers instead of single-use containers and utensils used by restaurants.

 BLUEPRINT FOR MEAL PLANNING

 If this is your first time with this concept, start small.
 At the beginning of your weekend, think of one meal you can cook.
 Based on what works for your schedule, this meal could be breakfast, lunch, or dinner.
 If you haven't cooked this meal before, find an easy recipe as a guide.